ConceptaNjolima/MyTNTResources/Week 1/[PM1.3] HMW and ideation.md

 2 x Crazy 8s

-1. Fold a paper into eight sections and pick one of the problem statements start with.
+1. Fold a paper into eight sections and pick one of the How Might We problem statements start with.
 2. Start a timer for 5 minutes.
 Draw something in each section.
 3. Regroup as a team and share each section.
 4. Repeat (with the other problem statement)!